LM3ALLEM

-LM3ALLEM (لمعلم) is a song recorded by Moroccan singer Saad Lamjarred and released as a single on 2 May 2015.
+LM3ALLEM (لمعلم) is a song recorded by Moroccan singer Saad Lamjarred and released as a single on the 2nd of May, 2015.
 It was written by Jalal El Hamdaoui.

 Music video

-The official music video on YouTube crossed 31 millions views within one month and 121 million views within three months of the release.
+The official music video on YouTube crossed 31 millions views within one month and 121 million views within three months of the release, earning a Guinness World Records achievement.
 As of November 2024, it has crossed more than 1 billion views on YouTube.
 It is the most-viewed Arabic music video on YouTube.

+Several versions of the song were made in different languages like English, Hindi and Korean.
+The song became popular in weddings in Egypt.